 Typical prices of airport lounge passes

-Passes booked in advance typically start from about £20 but we've got a deal below giving you access from £13.50.
-In general, it varies depending on the lounge you book the better the facilities, the more expensive it is.
+Passes booked in advance typically start from about £20 but in general, it varies depending on the lounge you book the better the facilities, the more expensive it is.
 We've seen some that cost more than £40.
 It's usually more expensive if you walk in on the day.
 However, prices don't tend to change by date.

 Children are allowed in many lounges, though check first.
 Under-twos are usually free; charges for older children are at a discounted rate.